 - Make the warm-up easier by ridding off their resistance through self depreciating “hung over” spiel.
 (BUT you’re not really hung over!)
 Squeeze in at least 3 more lines at the tail of your intent statement for this spiel.
 Casually ask a favor to bear with your head ache and several requests of glass of water during the entire meeting.
-Don’t make it sound degrading to your credibility.
-This is supposed to sound that you are being true and fun that they will be hooked on listening to you until they’re signing on the dotted line.
+Do not make it sound degrading to your credibility.
+This is supposed to sound that you are being true and fun that they will be hooked on listening to you until they are signing on the dotted line.
 Prospects would like you since you are letting them see a human part of yourself, not the salesman you.
 This is also such a unique conversation starter to befriend the husband.
-Ask “What’s your favorite drink on your birthday party?
+Ask “What is your favorite drink on your birthday party?
 Ask the wife about her hung over care when the husband gets drunk.
 Then topics would just vine.
 After all, In vino veritas, in aqua sanitas!

 - Bundle a special after sales care on the deal (Mean it eternally!)
 Add value to the purchase they made on your birthday by extending your after sales availability to them.
-Include extended after sales services which you don’t usually stretch to other buyers.
+Include extended after sales services which you do not usually stretch to other buyers.
 For example, instead of just giving to them the contacts of the customer service, you could also give to them your email address or your personal mobile number (not just the office number).
 I even ask them to add me in Facebook or Linked-In.
 Be sincere and mean this for the rest of your sales tenure.
 Every time you communicate to these classified buyers, It also whispers a festive reminiscence of your previous birthdays.
 This even gives you a windfall list of qualified referrals.